 In that era, beautiful hardwood veneers and the skilled labour to work with them were cheap.
 A result of this was that many of these late 1800s Birdcage pianos looked much better than they actually were.
 Look at the inside of the lid of this small 1800s Birdcage piano, for example:

 Isn't that exquisite?
-Even on the inside of the lid, which would seldom be seen.
+Even on the inside of the lid, seldom seen.

 Here is the whole piano.
 After 130 years the casework can be expected to look a little tired, but even so, you can see that it was pretty:

 As time went on the finish became less ornate.
-Here is a photo of one of the later Birdcage pianos, typical of the size and style that was being produced in the late 1930s.
+Here is a photo of one of the later Birdcage pianos, typical of the size and style produced in the late 1930s.

 Wth the top and bottom doors and the action removed, you can see the parallel stringing, sometimes called straight-strung

-A similar example is shown below (photographs of these pianos by gracious permission of the owners).
+A similar example below (photographs of these pianos by gracious permission of the owners):

-With the top panel off the birdcage action can be seen:
+With the top panel off the overdamper action can be seen:

 This piano illustrates the phenomenon of "badging", which has always happened in the piano manufacturing industry, and still does.
 The name on the fall (keyboard lid) is not necessarily that of the factory which made the piano.
 This piano said Crane & Sons, an old English make, and the nameplate inside bears the Crane name:

-The letter K in front of the serial number however shows that the piano was made in the Kemble factory:
+The letter K in front of the serial number shows, however, that the piano was made in the Kemble factory: